antoineleclair/shoeboxmail/README.md

-# shoebox-smtp
+# Shoebox SMTP

-SMTP server and HTTP application for automated testing.
+Shoebox SMTP is an SMTP server and an HTML inbox application to use in automated browser testing.